DrEverything/G_waves_are_all_you_need/g_waves.typ

 // - Observable signatures distinguishing this model from standard GR and quantum field theory.

 // = Illustrations

-// Typst figures with images and captions
-// Assuming image files are in the same directory or a specified path
-// Widths are converted from \textwidth fractions to percentages

 #figure(
   image("2D.png", width: 80%),